 Kate (Abigail Cruttenden) and Martin Weedon (Nicholas Burns) were going through a rough patch during their third year of marriage.
 Five seconds is all it takes for them to realise that the Solana Resort is the very worst place for them to make a fresh start.

 Known as 'The Oracle' because of his computer-like knowledge of trivial facts and figures, Geoff Maltby (Johnny Vegas) was on holiday with his mother.
 He is Lancashire's pub quiz champion and prone to competitive behaviour.

 Meanwhile Gavin (Hugh Sachs) and Troy (Paul Bazely) were on their first break away together after setting up a successful hair salon.
 Both like to think that they are far too classy for Benidorm but are happy enough to get drunk and snigger at other holiday makers.

-Then there are The Garveys (pictured right).
+Then there are The Garveys.
 They are a Lancashire family who are on their first holiday abroad.
-Janice (Siobhan Finneran) and Mick (Steve Pemberton) are on holiday with their teenage daughter Chantelle (Hannah Hobley), eight year old son Michael (Oliver Stokes), and Janice's mother: the sun-worshipping, chain-smoking Madge (Sheila Reid), a woman who has a bad word for everyone.
+Janice (Siobhan Finneran) and Mick (Steve Pemberton) are on the break with their teenage daughter Chantelle (Hannah Hobley), eight year old son Michael (Oliver Stokes), and Janice's mother: the sun-worshipping, chain-smoking Madge (Sheila Reid), a woman who has a bad word for everyone.